i-ll-serve-soup-july-2019/Back-end/README.md

 # Back-end
-Backend repo for the ill serve soup inventory management system
+This is the repository for the Front End React App for I'll Serve Soup, a soup kitchen inventory management software.

 Routes